 - "How to Read A Pesticide Label" (TNC Weed Control Methods Handbook)

 Product labels are legal documents with language approved by the EPA during the pesticide registration process.
 To correctly interpret and apply herbicides in compliance with the label, applicators need to understand the terminology used to describe application timing and methods, as well as terms describing the product’s formulation, properties, and classification.
-If you haven’t done so already, take the quiz (at left) and test your understanding of herbicide labels.
+If you haven’t done so already, take the quiz (above) and test your understanding of herbicide labels.
 If you aren’t happy your score, it may be time to review some of the links provided above!

 BEYOND THE LABEL